India domestic route

 Even with clouds, the left side is preferred.
 The Leh valley itself is almost always clear (it's in a rain shadow zone) so the final approach and landing views are reliably spectacular regardless of cloud cover over the plains.

-What is the best side of plane for Delhi to Leh?
+What is the best side for Delhi to Leh?